elenacurecheriu/PedestrianDeadReckoning/README.md

 # Pedestrian Dead Reckoning

-Implementation of the PDR technique into an algorithm that retraces the path followed by the user of a chest-worn device, based on accelerometer, gyroscope and magnetometer data.
+Implementation of the PDR technique into an algorithm that retraces the path followed by the user of a chest-worn device, based on accelerometer, gyroscope and magnetometer data, without relying on GPS data.

 Done during my internship at StarTech Team.